 Crazy quilting is a great way to use up scraps.
 It consists of stitching odd shaped pieces to one another using a muslin or cotton base fabric.
 There are several methods for crazy quilting.
 This is the method that I use.
-Check out our Flip & Sew Fabric Art for a similar method of sewing.

 CREATE CRAZY QUILT BLOCKPRE-WASH AND DRY YOUR FABRIC before beginning.
 Use 1/4" seams.